LioraW/P0/README.txt

-P0 by Liora Wachsstock

-CS 4280 Program Translation
+Simple Lexigraphical Parse Tree

-Use the 'make' command to compile the project.
+Use the make command to compile.

 The project can be invoked using
      ./main (and you will have to type in the words followed by "EOF)